-3. Submission without a Hearing.
+4. Submission without a Hearing.
 The Parent may elect to waive a hearing and to submit any documents without appearing at the time and place designated for the hearing.
 Submission of a case without a hearing does not relieve the parties from supplying all documents supporting their claims or defenses.
 Affidavits and stipulations may be used to supplement other documentary evidence in the record.

-4. Location.
+5. Location.
 The Informal Hearing shall be held in the EEC's Central Office, or a location designated by the EEC.
-If the Parent has a disability or is otherwise unable to appear at the Central Office, the Parent may request that the hearing be held at an EEC regional office more conveniently located to the Parent, subject to approval by the EEC.
+The Parent may request that the Informal Hearing be held at an EEC regional office more conveniently located to the Parent or be scheduled via telephone or via a virtual, video enabled platform.

-5. Hearing Record.
+6. Hearing Record.
 The EEC Hearing Officer shall ensure that a record is made of the hearing.
 All documents and other evidence offered and accepted shall become part of the record.
-The record shall also include the Request for Review, the Request for Informal Hearing and the decision by the EEC Review Officer.
+The record shall also include the request for review, the request for Informal Hearing and the decision by the EEC Review Officer.

-6. Burden of Proof.
+7. Burden of Proof.
 The EEC Hearing Officer's decision shall be supported by substantial evidence presented at the hearing.

 (f) Decisions.
-Within 60 Days of conducting the Informal Hearing, or as promptly as administratively feasible, the EEC Hearing Officer shall issue a written decision in accordance with M.G.L. c.
-30A, § 11(8).
+If the denial was issued at Reauthorization, or if subsidized care was terminated, the EEC Hearing Officer shall issue the written decision in accordance with M.G.L. c.
+30A, § 11(8) within 60 days of conducting the Informal Hearing or as soon as administratively feasible.
+If the denial was issued at an initial Authorization, the EEC Hearing Officer shall issue the written decision in accordance with M.G.L. c.
+30A, § 11(8) within 60 days of conducting the Informal Hearing.
+If the EEC Hearing Officer upholds the decision to deny subsidized care, that decision will become the EEC's final agency decision and, if applicable, subsidized child care services shall be terminated immediately